5 Levels of Hoarding |

 Best Hoarding Help in South East Queensland Australia

-For over 15 years, we have experienced assisting over 5000 clients- including their loved ones- with hoarding problems (see the pictures below this article).
+For over 15 years, we have assisted and provided hoarding help to over 5000 clients- including their loved ones (see the pictures below this article).
 We have always put emphasis on empathy and ethical service, and we understand that while for some people, hoarders collect junk- for the hoarders themselves, what they collect are treasured possessions.
 For this reason, we don’t address their possessions as “junk”, and we give them the freedom to choose what to keep and explain their situation in a manner that they would understand the risks involved if it escalates.
+To be honest, we can all be considered “hoarders”.
+You can be considered one if you have a habit of collecting things you love, like books, shoes, bags, albums, movies, etc..
+The only difference is the different spectrums that we fall in.
+In this article, I will briefly discuss the meaning of hoarding disorder and the 5 levels of hoarding.

 1st Level of Hoarding